America Is Not Really a Free Market Economy

-That fits right in with the American Dream, which states that each person has the right to pursue their own idea of happiness.
+That fits right in with the American Dream.
+It states that each person has the right to pursue their own idea of happiness.
 That pursuit drives the entrepreneurial spirit that capitalism needs.
 The Founding Fathers said each American should have an equal opportunity to pursue their personal vision.
 They wrote the Constitution to protect that right.

 Since then, Congress has extended the general welfare clause to many other areas.
 But the priorities remain defense and the well-being of seniors, women, and children.

 If you look at the federal budget, it reflects these priorities.
-The most significant budget item is Social Security benefits, at $967 billion.
-The second largest is defense ($773.5 billion in FY 2017).
-Healthcare comes next.
-Medicare costs $598 billion, and Medicaid costs $386 billion.
+The most significant budget item is Social Security benefits at $1.1 trillion.
+The second largest is defense at $989 billion in Fiscal Year 2020.
+Health care comes next.
+Medicare costs $679 billion and Medicaid costs $418 billion.

-Therefore, the concern is not "Is America no longer a free market economy?"
+The concern is not "Is America no longer a free market economy?"
 It is that Congress continues to spend beyond its means on everything.
-It is letting its responsibility for the general welfare of the country outweigh its duty to protect how capitalism works.
+It's letting its responsibility for the general welfare of the country outweigh its duty to protect how capitalism works.
 It must find a way to restore the balance envisioned by our Founding Fathers.

 One way to do that is to shift spending priorities to more effectively create jobs.
 Defense spending only creates 8,555 jobs for every $1 billion spent.
 It's not a good unemployment solution since so much is spent on technology instead.